Internal vs. External Knowledge Base: What’s the Difference?

 Retailers

-The Benefits of Having an External Knowledge Base
+The Benefits of Having An External Knowledge Base

-Reduced customer support inquiries
+1. Reduced customer support inquiries

 First and foremost, the fewer inquiries going into customer support, the better prepared your support team will be in taking calls, emails, etc., and ensuring they address and fix every customer’s issue to the fullest extent.
 Too many inquiries can lead to a rushed response and added stress.
-When more people can help themselves, customer support agents have more time to answer more complex questions.
+When more people can help themselves, customer support agents have more time to answer complex questions.

-More people can access the information
+2. More people can access the information

 Whether it’s an FAQ page or an entire blog of content, all the information you contribute to your external knowledge base is consumed by a large audience of current or prospective customers.
 When a customer calls in or emails you for support, you can only help one at a time.
 With an EKB, you can help everyone with a similar problem with a single resource.

-Information is organized in a logical way
+3. Information is organized in a logical way

 Not only can you deliver relevant content about products/services to clients, but you can do it in an organized way that makes it as easy as possible for them.
 In today’s environment, everything must run smoothly and be easy to navigate.
 Otherwise, users will go to your competitors for answers—and likely purchase from them instead.

 Don’t underestimate the power of giving customers what they want.
 Digital knowledge sharing doesn’t just make life easier for your support team.
-It caters to the growing number of individuals who want to do it on their own—or at least try to before reaching out to your company.
+It caters to the growing number of individuals who want to do it on their own, or at least try to, before reaching out to your company.

 Knowledge is power!
 If you’re supplying it to your target audience, they will begin to see you as a reliable expert in the field and a trusted source for all their problems.
 As a result, they will also start to see you as someone who can solve their problem with your products/services because you did so well at conveying how well you understand their situation and how to resolve it.